 However, if your ratio drops into the less CW QSOs than Phone range it becomes harder to get into a Top 10 box.
-It can and has been done, KM3T placed 1st in US &
+It can and has been done, KM3T placed 1st in US & World Mixed-Mode High-Power with essentially a 1:1 CW to Phone ratio, and D4C placed 1st in DX & World average.
+[It is also interesting that the 30 stations that made up the Top 10 in each of the three power categories made 21% of the reported QSOs overall.
+So 6% of the

-World Mixed-Mode High-Power with essentially a 1:1 CW to Phone ratio, and D4C placed 1st in DX World Multioperator High-Power and set a world record with a 0.85:1 but it gets ratio, harder.
-You usually need more CW QSOs than Phone OSOs to get into the Top 10.
+Multioperator High-Power and set a world record with a 0.85:1 ratio, but it gets harder.
+You usually need more CW QSOs than Phone QSOs to get into the Top 10.

 The lower power you run, the higher the ratio of CW to Phone QSOs you need in order to make it into the Top 10.
 This makes sense if you think of the efficiency and punch of a CW versus Phone signal.
 If you are running QRP and Low Power you need to make every watt count.
-If you are operate going to Mixed-Mode ORP vou should consider a ratio of 1.5-2.0 to 1 (CW to Phone), or even higher.
-On the other hand Top 10 DX Multioperator High-Power stations averaged just 1.11
+If you are to operate going Mixed-Mode ORP vou should consider a ratio of 1.5-2.0 to 1 (CW to Phone), or even higher.
+On the other hand Top 10 DX Multioperator High-Power stations averaged just 1.11 CW QSOs for every Phone QSO and four of the Top 10 had ratios well under 1:1.

-CW QSOs for every Phone QSO and four of the Top 10 had ratios well under 1:1.
+The data to look into

-The data to look into this is a bit hard to manage so following detailed investigations are into just US and DX stations.
+this is a bit hard to manage so following detailed investigations are into just US and DX stations.

 Looking first at US Single-Op Mixed-Mode stations there were 485 entries that made both CW and Phone QSOs during the contest.
 [Interestingly there were 56 entrants in this category who actually operated Phone-Only and another 18 who operated CW-Only] Looking at these 485 entrants in aggregate they reported making 111,821 CW QSOs and 102,651 Phone QSOs.
 So, the overall average mix was 1.09 CW QSOs for every Phone QSO.
 Looking next just at the Top 10 stations in each power category their overall average was 1.11 CQ QSOs for every Phone QSO.
-Essentially the same as the overall average.
-[It is also interesting that the 30 stations that made up the Top 10 in each of the three categories power of the made 21% QSOs reported overall.
-So 6% of the stations made 21% of the OSOs.
-Remember this ratio.
-It is going to show up again.]
+Essentially the same as the overall CW to Phone ratio of greater than 0.2 up to and equal 0.4.
+And so on across the X-axis until the last bin is for stations with a ratio greater than 4.
+The Y-axis indicates the percentage of all logs that fell into that bin.